Undergraduate Programs at UCLA Ed&IS

 UCLA Ed&IS provides pathways for all.
 Let’s see where you fit.

 UCLA has been a leader in the study of education practice and policy since its inception at the turn of the 20th century.
-Faculty members in the Department of Education not only conduct research at the forefront of their respective fields, but are also deeply committed to teaching and the preparation of future researchers, policy analysts, teachers, and administrators.
-The Education and Social Transformation major and Education Studies minor will build on the rich legacy of conducting research on what matters most in education: the discovery and application of usable knowledge at the crossroads of theory and practice.
+Faculty members in UCLA Ed&IS not only conduct research at the forefront of their respective fields, but are also deeply committed to teaching and the preparation of future researchers, policy analysts, teachers, and administrators.
+The Education and Social Transformation major, Education Studies minor, and Information and Media Literacy minor will build on the rich legacy of conducting research on what matters most in education: the discovery and application of usable knowledge at the crossroads of theory and practice.
 A distinguished faculty committed to research and teaching and excellent research centers and institutes offer extraordinary opportunities for student endeavors.
 At the heart of the department is a commitment to diversity, pluralism, and social justice.